nisarumar/nisarumar.github.io/index.md

 excerpt: ""
 ---

 I am Umar.
 I am interested in the boundary where software interfaces with the hardware.
-I plan to host my content here as I navigate through the realm where (digital) logic meets (software) design.
+Join me as I navigate through the realm where (digital) logic meets (software) design.

 A little about myself:
 - I am an ECE graduate.